Arts Infused Learning

 Arts infusion (also called Arts Integration) is an approach to teaching and learning that integrates skills and content from an art form (dance, music, theater, visual arts, creative writing) with another subject area (mathematics, science, language arts, social studies, etc.).
 By having instructional objectives in both areas, the goal of this blending is to deepen student understanding in the subject area as well as the art form, allowing both disciplines to mutually support and strengthen each other.

-For more information about Arts Infusion, please email Lori Pattterson, Susan Woodham, Linda Creasap, or Sarah Kate Warner (Our Arts Infusion and Grant Writing Team) or call 864-594-4470
+For more information about Arts Infusion, please email Lori Patterson, Jessica King, or Sarah Kate Cremoux (Our Arts Infusion and Grant Writing Team) or call 864-594-4470

 - History comes alive as a third-grade class creates costumes, props, scenery, and a script to re-enact Revolutionary War battles they are studying.